Skip to main content

 Cosmetic dentistry is a branch of dentistry that focuses on the appearance and esthetics of your teeth.
 Common services include teeth whitening, veneers, braces, clear aligners, and gum contouring.

 Cosmetic dentistry is offered to people who are unhappy with the appearance of their smiles.
-These procedures are often used to improve one’s appearance, confidence, and oral health.
-Because of this, most treatments aren’t covered by insurance unless deemed medically necessary.
+These procedures are often used to improve appearance, confidence, and oral health.
+Because of this, most treatments aren’t covered by insurance unless they are medically necessary.

 If you have dental health problems, like a cavity, your dentist will recommend a restorative dental procedure instead.
 These are usually partially covered by most dental insurance plans.
 Talk to a dental professional about your options.